-Credentials supply documented proof of your ability to perform in a certifiable career field by validating professional knowledge and skills gained through experience, education, training, and testing.
+Licenses and certifications supply documented proof of your ability to perform in a certifiable career field by validating professional knowledge and skills gained through experience, education, training, and testing.
 However, not all credentials obtained in the military are recognized by civilian credentialing agencies.
-A credential may only be recognized by the military or civilian sectors; some are recognized by both the military and civilian sectors.
+A credential may only be recognized by either the military or civilian sectors; some are recognized by both.